Actions and Next Steps

 Understanding Information and Advice

-Information and advice must be provided in an accessible way so that the person for whom it is intended can best understand and make use of it.
+Information and advice must be provided in an accessible way so that the person can best understand and make use of it.

-If you feel the person for whom the information and advice is intended will need support to understand it then you should:
+If you feel the person will need support to understand any information then you should:

-- Consider whether the person has anyone appropriate who can help them to understand it;
+- Consider whether the person has someone who is appropriate and can support them;

 - Consider the benefit of independent advocacy.